Women on the Mathematics Faculty at Cornell

 Holm received her Ph.D. at M.I.T. in 2002 under Victor Guillemin.
 She was an NSF posdoctoral fellow and Visiting Assistant Professor at Berkeley before joining Cornell as Assistant Professor in 2005.
 She was promoted to Associate Professor in 2009 and Professor in 2015.
 In 2013-14, she was awarded a Simons fellowship as well as a von Neumann fellowship from the Institute of Advanced Study.
 She is a fellow of the American Mathematical Society.

 Meszaros received her Ph.D. in 2010 at M.I.T. under Richard Stanley.
-After spending time at Michigan and Cornell under an NSF fellowship, she became an Assistant Professor in 2014.
+After spending time at Michigan and Cornell under an NSF fellowship, she became an Assistant Professor in 2014 and an Associate Professor in 2020.

 Zakharevich received her Ph.D. in 2012 at M.I.T. under Michael Hopkins.
 She was a L. E. Dickson Instructor at the University of Chicago and a visiting member of the Institute for Advanced Study before accepting her present Assistant Professor position at Cornell in 2016.